vermo7en/GSCopywriting/README.md

 It is a simple portfolio website for a friend.

-In the future I am thinking of adding a document vieweing feature for her work samples.
+In the future we may add a document vieweing feature for her work samples.